Kaleidophon/tenacious-toucan/README.md

 <img src="img/readme/qualitative1.png" width="400"><img src="img/readme/qualitative2.png" width="400"><br>

-While the theoretical guarantees of recoding could be confirmed (see figures: On the left you can see how recoding lowers the error signal encoded in hidden activations consistenly compared to the same model not using recoding.
+While the theoretical guarantees of recoding could be confirmed (see figures: On the left you can see how recoding lowers the error signal encoded in hidden activations consistently compared to the same model not using recoding.
 On the right you can see that in a recurrent setting, recoding even decreases the error signal at later time steps), empirical results show that the problem is a bit more challenging: When using a completely unsupervised approach to recoding using the model's predictive entropy, the model sometimes becomes too confident about mispredictions and performs worse than the baseline.